waweiwoowu/hanabi-competition/Clue_Starved_Strategies.md

   * Option 1: Perform a *Double Chop Move* as a *Chop Overflow Finesse* and force them to blind-play.
   * Option 2: Perform a *Single Chop Move* and force them to discard a globally-known non-critical card.
   * Option 3: Kill it if it is not critical.
 (In an emergency situation, you shouldn’t mark *Elimination Notes* if your teammate kills your non-critical playable card.)
-* What can you do if your teammate has a critical card on their *Finessed Chop* but they have some other playable card in hand while you don’t have a clue to do the Tempo Clue Chop Move?
+* What can you do if your teammate has a critical card on their *Finessed Chop* but they have some other (unknown) playable cards in hand while you don’t have a clue to do the *Tempo Clue Chop Move*?
   * Option 1: Perform a *Single Chop Move* and force your teammate to discard.
   * Option 2: Perform a *Chop Overflow Finesse* and tell your teammate which card to play.
   * Option 3: Kill it.